How much will Trumps Tariff Plan shake up the economy, create jobs, and drive up prices?

 If the end game is a more sustainable American economy, would you pay a few cents more for a case of Bud Light?

-Article last modified on March 22, 2018.
+Article last modified on July 16, 2018.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: Trump’s Tariff Plan Is Good For The Economy Despite What Everyone Says - AMP.
+Mobile users may also access the AMP Version: Trump’s Tariff Plan is Good For The Economy - AMP.